ChatGPT said:

 Paying Your Employee Overtime

 Where you opt to pay your employees for working overtime, you will call this overtime pay.
-You may choose to pay overtime as a way to persuade your employees to work over their standard hours.
+You may choose to pay overtime as a way to incentivise your employees to work over their standard contractual hours.
 It is more usual to pay hourly employees overtime than those you pay a salary.

 As an employer, it is helpful to ensure that you detail any overtime pay rates in your employee’s employment contract and also detail the methods for calculating overtime pay.
 You can also agree on these details with the employee verbally.